MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 * Substantive Expertise:  this is “subject matter knowledge”, knowing enough about the topic at hand to be able to formulate meaningful research questions

-Bob Hayes' blog piece ["Getting More Insights from Data: Nine Facts about the Practice of Data Science"](http://businessoverbroadway.com/getting-more-insights-from-data-nine-facts-about-the-practice-of-data-science) gets more specific:
+Bob Hayes' blog piece ["Getting More Insights from Data: Nine Facts about the Practice of Data Science"](http://businessoverbroadway.com/getting-more-insights-from-data-nine-facts-about-the-practice-of-data-science) gets more specific and expansive:

 1. Three skill groups: business, technology/programming, and statistics/math